-(b) The Management Fees have been restated to reflect the current contractual fee rate effective March 1, 2024.
+(b) Management Fees have been restated to reflect the current contractual fee rate effective March 1, 2024.

-(c) Carillon Tower Advisers, Inc. ("Carillon") has contractually agreed to waive its investment advisory fee and/or reimburse certain expenses of the fund to the extent that annual operating expenses of each class exceed a percentage of that class' average daily net assets through April 30, 2025 as follows: Class A - 0.75%, Class C - 1.50%, Class I - 0.45% and Class R-6 - 0.35%.
-This expense limitation excludes interest, taxes, brokerage commissions, short sale dividend and interest expenses, costs relating to investments in other investment companies (acquired fund fees and expenses), dividends, and extraordinary expenses.
+(c) Carillon Tower Advisers, Inc. ("Carillon") has contractually agreed to waive its investment advisory fee and/or reimburse certain expenses of the fund to the extent that annual operating expenses of each class exceed a percentage of that class' average daily net assets through April 30, 2026 as follows: Class A - 0.75%, Class C - 1.50%, Class I - 0.45% and Class R-6 - 0.35%.
+This expense limitation excludes interest, taxes, brokerage commissions, costs relating to investments in other investment companies (acquired fund fees and expenses), dividend and interest costs, and extraordinary expenses.
 The contractual fee waivers can be changed only with the approval of a majority of the fund's Board of Trustees.
-Any reimbursement of fund expenses or reduction in Carillon's investment advisory fees is subject to recoupment by the fund within the following two fiscal years, if overall expenses fall below the lesser of its then-current expense cap or the expense cap in effect at the time of the fee recoupment.
+Any reimbursement of fund expenses or reduction in Carillon's investment advisory fees is subject to recoupment by Carillon within the following two fiscal years, provided that such recoupment will not cause the fund's expense ratio to exceed both the expense cap at the time such amounts were waived or reimbursed, or the fund's then-current expense cap.

-Expense example I This example is intended to help you compare the cost of investing in the fund with the cost of investing in other mutual funds.
+Expense example | This example is intended to help you compare the cost of investing in the fund with the cost of investing in other mutual funds.
 The example assumes that you invest \$10,000 in the fund for the time periods indicated and then redeem all of your shares at the end of those periods.
-The example also assumes that your investment has a 5% return each year and that the fund's operating expenses remain the same, except that the example reflects the fee waiver/expense reimbursement arrangement for each share class through April 30, 2025.
+The example also assumes that your investment has a 5% return each year and that the fund's operating expenses remain the same, except that the example reflects the fee waiver/expense reimbursement arrangement for each share class through April 30, 2026.
 Your costs would be the same whether you sold your shares or continued to hold them at the end of the period.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

 Share Class Year 1 Year 3 Year 5 Year 10

 Class A \$449 \$641 \$849 \$1,449

-Class C \$253 \$506 \$883 \$1,942
+Class C \$253 \$497 \$866 \$1,902

-Class I \$46 \$192 \$351 \$814
+Class I \$46 \$181 \$329 \$758

-Class R-6 \$36 \$163 \$301 \$704
+Class R-6 \$36 \$152 \$278 \$648

-Portfolio turnover I The fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
+Portfolio turnover | The fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the fund's performance.
-During the most recent fiscal year, the fund's portfolio turnover rate was 530% of the average value of its portfolio.
+During the most recent fiscal year, the fund's portfolio turnover rate was 522% of the average value of its portfolio.

-Principal investment strategies I Under normal circumstances, the fund invests at least 80% of its net assets in bonds of varying maturities, including mortgage- and asset-backed securities.
-The bonds in which the fund may invest also include other fixed income instruments such as debt securities, to-be-announced securities, collateralized loan obligations ("CLOs") and other similar instruments issued by various U.S. and non-U.S. public- or private-sector entities.
+Principal investment strategies | Under normal circumstances, the fund invests at least 80% of its net assets in bonds of varying maturities, including mortgage- and asset-backed securities.
+The bonds in which the fund may invest also include other fixed income instruments such as debt securities, to-beannounced securities, collateralized loan obligations ("CLOs") and other similar instruments issued by various U.S. and non-U.S. public- or private-sector entities.